pa2nther/cary-connects-mobile/README.md

 # To Do
+* Windows documentation for Android

-* Access the business data for searching
+* Store the business data from the endpoint into a SQLite database
+* Write a search algorithm to search the database
-* Populate the search results view from the business data
+* Populate the search results view from database
 * When a business is selected:
-  - Show the business on the map
+  - Show the business on the map using a map marker with marker-color and marker-symbol
   - Hide the search results
   - Show the PlaceCardView
 * Create the PlaceCardView: